 What I love about Sum!

 - Its open-ended play theme encourages kids to explore and learn about addition and subtraction in a non-judgmental environment.

-- The games were quick to learn and play and could be used as a springboard for teaching early spatial thinking and problem solving.
+- The games were quick to learn and play and could be used as a springboard for teaching early spatial thinking and problem-solving.
 By gradually increasing the time for play, it will help build attention to task and the ability to complete tasks.

-- The personification of the number balls are just genius and drives the desire for repeat play.
+- The personification of the number balls are a just genius and drives the desire for repeat play.
 And that results in improved fact fluency and competency.

 - Graphics are clear, distinct and non-cluttered.
 Music and sound effects can be toggled off for the more sensory sensitive